hans-ob1/neural_cam_ros/README.md

 - latest nvidia graphic driver 367.48

 ##### Usage Detail
-requires ROS to run rosmake
+requires a connected webcam and ROS installed to run rosmake in a terminal
   ```sh
     $ roscd neural_cam_ros
     $ rosmake
     $ roslaunch neural_cam_ros multicam.launch
  ```

 ##### Common Error
 for "installation" of the package, add this line to ~/.bashrc and source it: